opengovern/hub/ui/src/pages/setup/digitalocean.md

 - Click **Generate Token** and copy the token; it won't be shown again.

-### 2. Configure Opencomply with the Token
+### 2. Configure opencomply with the Token

-#### Access Opencomply
+#### Access opencomply

-- Log in to the Opencomply portal with your admin credentials.
+- Log in to the opencomply portal with your admin credentials.

 #### Add Integration